AdolfoJCJ/TIE-Dialog/README.md

 ---

-# 🔷 Lead–Lag Analysis

-The current lead–lag analysis is performed on **first differences**.

-For every one of the ten dimension pairs, TIE–Dialog computes lagged Pearson associations across a user-defined range.

-Convention:

-* **lag $>0$** → the first named change leads the second
-* **lag $<0$** → the second leads the first
-* **lag $=0$** → synchronous association

-Because selecting the strongest lag retrospectively is statistically optimistic, TIE–Dialog evaluates:

-$$
-\max_{\ell}|r_\ell|
-$$

-against a **circular-shift max-over-lags null**.

-The resulting:

-p_max_over_lags

-controls the search across candidate lags **within each pair**.

-Because ten pairwise lead–lag tests are performed, the app additionally reports a Holm-adjusted:

-p_holm

-to control family-wise error across the ten dimension pairs.

-Even with these corrections, lead–lag remains a **descriptive temporal association**, not a causal estimator.

-Different coordinates may also have different intrinsic temporal response properties, so proposed temporal sequences should be checked against synthetic latency calibration before being interpreted mechanistically.

----

 # 🔹 Exploratory Geometry Summary — $D_t$

 The current version retains a scalar geometry summary only for legacy / exploratory diagnostics: